Dicee/dicee.github.io/_posts/2020-10-03-0-unit-testing-learning-series-assertions-mocking-and-matchers.md

 When it comes to mocking behaviour, the same principles apply: you want your mocks to be as precise as possible.
 I see many people using the `any()` argument matcher in Mockito, which means the test basically doesn't validate at all how the mocked class was called in order to trigger the mocked behaviour.
-A good mock is not only allowing to provide a desired output that the tested class requires to implement its functionality, it also validates that the correct inputs were provided to the mock.
+A good mock does not only allow to provide a desired output that the tested class requires to implement its functionality, it also validates that the correct inputs were provided to the mock.
 In production code, the provided input would obviously impact the output, therefore your mocks should also care about their inputs.
 As everything, there will be exceptions to this, but the default guideline is to start with the most accurate mocking/comparison possible, and downgrade to something less specific